 "Attention is invited to the reference cited.
 At present State Government is not granting minority status to the educational institutions in the State.
 As per Section 11 (f) of the National Minority Educational Institutions Act, 2004, the National Commission for Minority Educational Institutions, New Delhi (NCMEI) constituted under Section 3 of the Act, can decide all questions relating to the minority status of an educational institution and to declare it as a minority educational institution.
 Hence the applicant is free to approach the Commission for obtaining minority status."

-5. In these circumstances, this petition has been filed by the petitioner for grant of minority status certificate.
+In these circumstances, these petitions have been filed by the petitioners for grant of MSC.